-What's so interesting about the cell biology of mitochondria?
+What have we found interesting about the cell biology of mitochondria?

-The oxygen we breath and the food we eat are ultimately consumed in mitochondria by respiration, which is coupled with oxidative phosphorylation to capture energy.
+The oxygen we breathe and the food we eat are ultimately consumed in mitochondria by respiration, which is coupled with oxidative phosphorylation to capture energy.
 The enzyme complexes that carry this out are assembled in the inner mitochondrial membrane from protein subunits coded by both nuclear genes and genes in mitochondrial DNA.

 Inheritance through meiosis

 Our studies have revealed that translation of mitochondrial mRNAs within the organelle is tightly controlled, and apparently highly organized on the surface of the inner membrane.
 This translational regulation and organization facilitates efficient assembly of the respiratory chain complexes.